biostochastics/CodeConCat/README.md

 - **Markdown Cross-Linking**: When using `--format markdown` and the `--cross-link-symbols` flag, symbol summaries in the Markdown output will link to their corresponding definitions via HTML anchors for easier navigation.
 - **Token Counting**: Accurate GPT-4 token counting for all processed content
 - **Progress Tracking**: Real-time progress indication during processing (multi-stage progress bars for file collection, parsing, annotation, doc extraction, output writing; toggle with `--no-progress-bar`)
-- **Comprehensive Code Analysis**: Functions, classes, structs, and symbols are listed in the Markdown output under each file's analysis section for full visibility.
+- **Brief Code Analysis**: Functions, classes, structs, and symbols are listed in the Markdown output under each file's analysis section for full visibility.
 - **File Reconstruction**: Reconstruct original source files from any CodeConCat output format (markdown, XML, JSON) using the `--reconstruct` command.
 - **Advanced Language Support**: Dual-parser system with both regex-based and Tree-sitter parsers (select with `--parser-engine={tree_sitter,regex}`):
   - **Tree-sitter Parsers**: High-accuracy parsing for 10 major languages with modern language feature support: